qiushiyan/qiushiyan.dev/content/posts/dynamic-rmd-quarto/index.md

 ## Using the `knitr` engine {#using-the-knitr-engine}

-The `knitr` engine has built-in supports for dyanmic, parameterized documents.
+The `knitr` engine has built-in supports for dynamic, parameterized documents.
 For R Markdown, you can pass data to the document using the `params` argument in `rmarkdown::render()`, learn more at
 <https://bookdown.org/yihui/rmarkdown/parameterized-reports.html>.
 This
-is intented for rendering one big parameterized `.Rmd` document.
+is intended for rendering one big parameterized `.Rmd` document.

-When it comes to inserting subcontents into either `.qmd` or `.Rmd` files, `knitr:::knit_child` is the function you need.
+When it comes to inserting sub-contents into either `.qmd` or `.Rmd` files, `knitr:::knit_child` is the function you need.
 Similar to `params` in `rmarkdown::render`, you can pass a environment object to `knitr:::knit_child` using the `envir` argument.
-The returned value of `knit_child` is simply the character string that can be directly embedded into a documnet, it’s also used in conjunction with the chunk option `output = 'asis'` (Quarto) or `results = 'asis'` (R Markdown),
+The returned value of `knit_child` is simply the character string that can be directly embedded into a document, it’s also used in conjunction with the chunk option `output = 'asis'` (Quarto) or `results = 'asis'` (R Markdown),

 `knit_child` accepts both an inline string `text` or a file path `file`.